 What dictates the board meeting protocol?

 The creation of a corporate board meeting protocol is always dictated by specific guidelines or legal requirements.
 The most common are listed below:

 - By-laws.
 This is the basic document that describes the company’s approach to conducting meetings.
-It details the responsibilities of the chairperson, board directors, and other members, states the number of meetings that should be taken annually, and other legal requirements.
+It details the responsibilities of the chairperson, board directors, and other members, states the number of meetings that should be taken annually, and other board meeting minutes legal requirements.

 - Standing Rules.
 This document provides guidelines on how to implement the by-laws and includes such information as the meeting’s date and location, the composition of the board, rules for electing new members, and how the meetings have to be recorded.

 - Corporate Governance Code.
 This document describes regulations for particular situations that can affect board meeting protocol.
 It can be anything from how to handle a conflict of interest to detailing governance concerns in meeting minutes.